braddle/pact-workshop-golang/README.md

-# Consumer Driven Contract Testing with Pact Lab (Golang)
+# Consumer Driven Contract Testing with Pact Workshop (Golang)

 ## Introduction

+### Purpose

-The purpose of this Lab exercise it to introduce you to Consumer Driven Contract testing using [Pact](https://pact.io/).
+The purpose of this Workshop exercise it to introduce you to Consumer Driven Contract testing using [Pact](https://pact.io/).

-Pact is testing tool that uses contracts to ensure the communication between integrations in your application.
-The Pact File (Contract) is produced by test written but the Consumer and shared with the Provider via a Pact Broker (Centralized Repository for Pact Files).

-Although this workshop uses Golang Pact is available in a [number of different languages](https://docs.pact.io/implementation_guides/cli).
-All languages produce Pact Files in the same format so the Consumer and Producer can be written in different languages and still communicate about the contract via the Pact File and Broker. still communicate about the contract via the Pact File and Broker.

 ### What we will cover

-During this lab we will look at Using Pact to create a contract between an HTTP REST API and a client that consumes the API.
-The Lab is broken down into 3 parts:
+During this workshop we will look at Using Pact to create a contract between an HTTP REST API and a client that consumes the API.
+The workshop is broken down into 3 parts:

 1. We will look at concepts and language introduced by Pact.
-2. We will look at a small example project to explore how to use Pact with Golang.
+2. We will walk through a small example project to explore how to use Pact with Golang.
 3. You will create a contract for a single GET API endpoint.

 ### Things we will not be covering